atomatiki/ansible-directus-install/README.md

 ## Usage
-fork the repository to your account add a actions secret `SSH_DEVEOPS_KEY` containing a private key to connect with your server
+fork the repository to your account add a actions secret `SSH_PRIVATE_KEY` containing a private key to connect with your server

-Make sure you know the values below, the click run workflow under `Actions` > `workfows` > `Configure Directus` and fill in the correct values and click run.
+Make sure you know the values below, the click run workflow under tab `Actions` > `workfows` > `Configure Directus` and fill in the correct values and click run.

 ```
 directus_domain = <your domain name>